nupplaphil/friendica/doc/en/admin/install.md

+---
+title: Installation
+tags:
+  - admin
+  - install
+---
 # Friendica Installation

-We've tried very hard to ensure that Friendica will run on commodity hosting platforms - such as those used to host Wordpress blogs and Drupal websites.
+We've tried very hard to ensure that Friendica will run on commodity hosting platforms - such as those used to host WordPress blogs and Drupal websites.
 We offer a manual and an automatic installation.
 But be aware that Friendica is more than a simple web application.